If the question, “What personal training certification should I get” sounds familiar, you are probably contemplating, or researching – or both.

 Learn to Design Custom Exercise Programs

 You will cover the general training principles, initial client consultation, and evaluation.
-NSCA also covers frequency and volume of training in thorough detail in this section as well.
+NSCA also covers the frequency and volume of training in thorough detail in this section as well.

 Now you can decide which exercises are the most ideal for your client, based on their goals and background.